Are You Considering an Abortion?

 Every woman and her circumstances are unique.
-According to research by Biggs, Gould and Foster (Understanding why women seek abortions in the US) the most common reasons those considering abortion give are the need to care for existing children, financial concerns about having a child, work or school commitments, concerns about their relationship, or becoming a single parent.
+According to research by Biggs, Gould, and Foster the most common reasons those considering abortion give are the need to care for existing children, financial concerns about having a child, work or school commitments, concerns about their relationship, or becoming a single parent.

 Prestonwood Pregnancy Center can help you explore your reasons and help navigate the decision process.

-How do I decide whether to have an abortion or not?
+How do I decide whether or not to have an abortion?